ivo-online/database_api/README.md

 2: No match found in database
 3: Invalid object type - allowed characters are: A-Z, a-z, 0-9, - and _
 4: Please provide a valid id in the querystring, consisting of 24 characters
-5: The API received invalid JSON.
+5: The API received invalid JSON in the request body.
 Please [check your JSON](https://jsonlint.com/) syntax

 Example response:
 `{